betsyjames/VBA-challenge/README.md

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.

-### Before You Begin

-1. Create a new repository for this project called `VBA-challenge`. **Do not add this homework to an existing repository**.

-2. Inside the new repository that you just created, add any VBA files you use for this assignment.
-These will be the main scripts to run for each analysis.
+In this  assignment I am using VBA scripting to analyze real stock market data for three years (2014 - 2016).

 ## Instructions